caa1211/node-study/callShell/README.md

 # node-study callShell

-main.js will execute the binary built from main.cpp
+main.js will execute the binary built from main.cpp,

 ```
 > npm install